olcf/olcf-user-docs/accounts/olcf_policy_guide.rst

 User-Managed Software Policy
 ===========================================

+For more information about the UMS program see the Software section of this documentation `here </software/UMS/index.html>`_.

 .. note::
     This details an official policy of the OLCF, and must be agreed to by the following persons as a condition of access to and use